 If.Given you are not getting a mortgage you have the choice not to do searches although no solicitor would advise that you don't.
 With plenty of history conveyancing in Dover the following are instances of issues that can be revealed and therefore affect the marketability of the property: Enforcement Notices, Overdue Charges, Outstanding Grants, Railway Schemes,...

 Given that I will soon part with 450k on a two bedroom apartment in Dover I wish to have a conversation with the lawyer concerning theconveyancing before instructing the firm.
 Is this something that you can arrange?

-We could not agree more - we would be pleased to talk to you we do not take any clients on without you first talking to the solicitor due to be carrying out your property ownership legalities in Dover.There is no ‘factory style conveyancing’ - every client is unique person, not a case number.
-The law firms that we put you in touch with believe that the fees you are provided with for your conveyancing in Dover should be the figure that you are charged.
+Absolutely - it is our preference to talk to you we do not take any clients on without you speaking to the conveyancer due to be doing your conveyancing in Dover.There is no ‘factory style conveyancing’ - each client is unique individual, not a case number.
+The law firms that we put you in touch with believe that the fees you are quoted for your conveyancing in Dover should be the amount on the final invoice that you are charged.

 My husband is purchasing a leasehold property in Dover.
 Conveyancing estimates are averaging around £1700.
 Is that reasonable?

 The average cost last year for conveyancing in Dover was £1,419 excluding SDLT and HM Land Registry fees.